SteveDunn/Vogen/docs/site/Writerside/topics/discussions/Overview.md

 The main goal of Vogen is to **ensure the validity of your Value Objects**.

 It does this with code analyzers that add constraints to C#.
-The analyzers spot situations where you might end up with uninitialized Value Objects in your domain.
+The analyzers spot situations where you might end up with uninitialized Value Objects.
 These analyzers, by default, cause compilation errors.

-There are a few ways you can end up with uninitialized Value Objects.
+An example violation is where you attempt to add a constructor to your Value Object.
+In the types tha that Vogen creates, there is one, and only one, way of creating instances, and that is with generated `From` method.
-One way is by giving your type constructors.
-Providing your own constructors could mean that you forget to set a value, so **Vogen doesn't allow user defined constructors**:
+Relying on user-provided constructors could mean that you forget to set or validate the value.
+Vogen spots when you create your own constructors and **causes a compilation error**:

 ```c#
 [ValueObject]